 We also do not use the term “natural” gas.
 The only natural state for gas (mostly methane) trapped within shale rock deep in the ground underlying us is to remain where it is.
 The term “natural,” like many other carefully chosen terms used by industry, is intended to give the false impression that shale gas is a benign and “clean, green” fuel, when in fact its extraction via fracking is likely as dirty as coal, as shown in non-industry-funded scientific studies.

 Who we are.
-We are rural, urban, and suburban.
+We are rural, urban, and suburban, and we live in Western, Central, and Southern Tier counties of New York State (see rough map).
 We are young, middle-aged, and elder.
 We are from all walks of life, professions, political persuasions, personal philosophies, and avocations.
 We are all volunteers.
 We are self-funded.
 We take no money or donations from political parties, corporations, or organizations of any kind.
 We are united in our vision (above) and in our shared values (below).
 We are determined to achieve our vision and clearly focused on our mission.
 We welcome new members and allies who share these goals, have energy to commit to furthering our necessary outcome, and agree with our overall strategy.

 What we do.
 Research.
 Learn.
 Think.
 Strategize.
 Educate.
 Communicate.
 Inspire.
 Fight bad guys.
 Honor and enjoy Nature.
 Rally.
 Push.
 Foster energy conservation and renewable energy use.
 Engage.